GeniXCMS/genixcms-docs/docs/api/categories.class.md

 This class is to manage the Categories.
 This category structure is a very simple.

 An improvement probably added in the future.
-Below are the explanation each function at the Categories Class.
+Below are the explanation each method at the Categories Class.

-## Dropdown Function
+## Dropdown Method

-Usage : `echo Categories::dropdown(array '$vars');`
+Usage : `echo Categories::dropdown(array $vars);`

 Return: `string`

-This function was intended to create an automatic dropdown options from available categories at the database.
+This method was intended to create an automatic dropdown options from available categories at the database.
 This means that the developer can create dropdown easily just fill in the parameters and a **select input** created automatically.

 Example: